tjcdev/ml-cheatsheets/MODELLING.md

 ## Regularisation

+Regularisation is the process of adding tunning parameter to a model to induce smoothness in order to prevent overfitting.
+This constant is often the L1(Lasso) or L2(ridge).

 - Regularisation discourages large coefficients
 - Ridge regression, we add a penalty proportional to the sum of the squares of the beta_i

 ### L1 and L2 Regularisation